COLA: COarse-LAbel multi-source LiDAR semantic segmentation for autonomous driving

 \subsection{Qualitative results}

-We first perform a qualitative analysis to highlight the generalization power of our pre-training and to show its meaningfulness compared to geometric pre-training.
+We first perform a qualitative analysis to highlight our pre-training's generalization power and show its meaningfulness compared to geometric pre-training.
 For this, we do a t-SNE analysis of extracted features from the target set before finetuning.
 This way, we can see if some information is already in the embedded space, even though the target set was never seen by the pre-trained model.
 We then color each point by its associated label.
 These graphs can be seen in \autoref{fig:tsne}.

 We expect supervised pre-training to semantically pre-cluster points in the t-SNE space, as they have already learned coarse semantic information, whereas SegContrast was only exposed to geometric information.